 After a brief swim while watching the animals and their almost 3-foot long horns, we headed back to camp to help Pete with a fantastic barbecued (called a braai here!) chicken, veg, and mashed potato dinner at sunset.
 I have not seen a single African sunset yet that has not been simply stunning.
 As I was getting my things together in the truck, I heard the Danish group all very excited about something.
 I came out, to my surprise, to see a real life wild GIRAFFE strolling by in the distance!!!
 I was stunned but quickly got my camera out and tried to get some good shots in the low light.
 I could not believe my eyes!

-We woke up far before the sunrise to get the truck packed and ready by the stroke of 5am.
+We woke up far before the sunrise to get the truck packed and ready by the stroke of 5am to continue our Namibian road trip.
 It was time to see the sun rise over Namibia’s famous sand dunes, which are almost as old as Fish River Canyon (millions of years!).
 They were formed by multi-directional winds coming off the atlantic ocean and coming from the desert, and they are ever-changing in shape and form due to these winds.

 The moon was still shining bright when we finally entered the park to drive over 40km to the dune we were to climb up, dune 45.
 As the sun peeked over the distant mountains, we saw the shadow of the truck weaving against the red landscape.
 Dune 45 is apparently the most photographed dune in the world, due as I can only imagine to its perfect shape and contrast.
 It was hard to climb up the dry sand, but adventure called and I could hardly feel the strain in my legs because it was so jaw-droppingly beautiful.